nus-cs2103-AY2021S1/tp/docs/UserGuide.md

   - Repo URL must be a valid link
   - Description can be anything, as long as it is not blank
   - Any number of tags can be added, separated by space " "

+Note: Please enter a valid repository URL.
+Taskmania is an offline application and can only check the validity of the URL, and not whether the repository exists.

 Example: `edit 1 n/Resident Evil project /d new horror` changes the name of the first project in the list to **Evil project**, and the description to **new horror**.